alkesh26/blog/content/posts/leetcode-valid-number.md

 };
 ```

-Let's dry-run our algorithm for few examples to see how the solution works.
+Let's dry-run our algorithm for a few examples to see how the solution works.

 ```
 Input: '-90E3'